Ale Narendra: BJP

 He later joined Bharatiya Janata Party after the dissolution of Jan Sangh.

 He represented Himayatnagar assembly constituency thrice in 1983, 1994 and 1997.
-He was a strong support to the public and true leader.
+He had strong support of the public.
 By his early age he was RSS acolyte and with all the public support he turned out to be a leader of that time.

 He won as MP from Medak in 1999 and 2004 from Medak Lok Sabha constituency.
 He was the state minister of Rural Development in UPA I.

 Founding Telangana Sadhana Samithi

 In 2001 he quit BJP in protest against not granting statehood to Telangana and launched a party called Telangana Sadhana Samithi (TSS) for achieving Telangana state.
 He, later on, merged with TRS Telangana Rashtra Samithi before he was asked to resign due to corruption charges.

 Member of Parliament

 He was elected to Lok Sabha in 1999 from Medak Lok Sabha constituency and in 2004 from Medak Lok Sabha constituency.